 Think of it like this; instead of betting on the team you think will win the Super Bowl this year (and winning big, or losing big), you figure the NFL as a whole will make money as people attend games and buy merchandise.

 With the right mix of index mutual funds, you can come pretty close to owning all of the stocks that make up the market.
 Although you won’t know which stocks will do the best from year to year, it won’t matter, as your investments will rise over time as businesses collectively make a profit.
+This is referred to as a passive investment approach.

 Owning a portfolio of index funds is like owning all the teams in the NFL.
 There is no need to spend time and money researching each individual team and its players.
 An actively managed fund, on the other hand, has a staff of people conducting research in an attempt to identify the upcoming Super Bowl winner.